 SPECIAL EDUCATION SERVICES

 A Learning Disabilities teacher works with children who have been determined to have a specific learning disability after a series of tests and conferences.
 Children who qualify are placed on an Individualized Education Program (IEP) to help meet their specific learning needs.
+Learn more about Mrs. Wooldridge.

 School nursing activities include identifying student health needs, administering health screening tests, providing emergency care for ill and injured children, giving health counseling and safety instruction, and assisting in the maintenance of a healthful school environment.
 Five nurses serve the Edmond Public Schools through traveling assignments.